 It may take several months or longer for an application to be processed.
 Whilst a building is under consideration for listing, it is not protected by the legislation which applies to listed buildings, and the local authority can still grant permission for demolition or alteration.
 It is important for you to monitor the building and if the case is becoming urgent, contact the Department for Culture, Media and Sport and The Twentieth Century Society with details.
 In rare cases of emergency, pressure can be put on local authorities to serve a Building Preservation Notice on a building, which is a temporary power equivalent to listing.

 What can I do if my building cannot be listed?

 Most buildings after 1914, even if they are well preserved, including the great majority of individual houses, are not eligible for listing unless representative of an important technical/architectural innovation or associated with a particular history.
 Post-war buildings have to be of particularly good quality to be listed.
 This means that a lot of nominations are unsuccessful.
 Local authorities may designate Conservation Areas to protect groups of buildings and their environment.
-This gives control over demolitin and new building, although it does not carry the same restrictions on alteration normally enforced by local authorities and English Heritage as part of the listed building control process.
+This gives control over demolitin and new building, although it does not carry the same restrictions on alteration normally enforced by local authorities and Historic England as part of the listed building control process.